adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 ### Deployment (the CD part) 🚀

 Our application is now ready for production deployment !
-Let's create our new shiny `weather` stack :
+Let's create our new shiny stack :

 {{< highlight host="stack" file="weather" >}}